Policies & Procedures

 When a new application is received:

-- An acknowledgement is sent and a reminder of outstanding support documentation is listed.
+- An acknowledgment is sent and a reminder of outstanding support documentation is listed.

-- Within one month, if necessary, a second reminder is sent
+- Within two weeks, if necessary, a second reminder is sent

 - Respective schools may need to be contacted to follow up on requested recommendations